tldr-pages/tldr/pages/common/hugo.md

 `hugo new site {{path/to/site}}`

-- Create a new Hugo theme (you may also download one from https://themes.gohugo.io/):
+- Create a new Hugo theme (themes may also be downloaded from https://themes.gohugo.io/):

 `hugo new theme {{theme_name}}`